The Renewed Command to Moses and Aaron

-11 “Go in, speak to Pharaoh king of Egypt, that he let the children of Israel go out of his land.”
+11 “Go and tell Pharaoh king of Egypt to let the Israelites go out of his land.”

-13 Yahweh spoke to Moses and to Aaron, and gave them a command to the children of Israel, and to Pharaoh king of Egypt, to bring the children of Israel out of the land of Egypt.
+13 Then the LORD spoke to Moses and Aaron and gave them a charge concerning both the Israelites and Pharaoh king of Egypt, to bring the Israelites out of the land of Egypt.

 When discouragement and opposition make obedience appear impossible, the LORD advances his saving purpose by renewing his command and appointing his servants to speak.